kirboit/Test/script.md

 **[Intro — smile, look at the camera]**

 Hi, my name is Kyrylo Holovatenko.
 I'm 19 years old, and I'm from Ukraine.
-I've been living in Stuttgart, Germany, building a new life here while staying connected to home.
+I've been living in Stuttgart, Germany, building a new life here.

 **[Your story]**